OLICATSchools/dfe_powerquery_connectors/functions/README.md

+### These scripts don't currently work due to a change in either OS of MHCLG systems.

 ## IMD lookup

 This function can be used when creating a new column to look for scores, ranks or deciles from any of the 10 indicies of deprivation.
 These indicies were last updated in 2015.